 - Offer volunteering opportunities for people from all walks of life, including a chance to undertake archaeological excavations and surveys;

 - Provide structured training for local volunteers to develop their skills and promote a strategy for the future protection of Callander’s heritage;

 - Create a legacy of online resources to bring Callander’s heritage to life for local people and visitors alike.

-- Training workshops provided by Callander Heritage Society kicked off in September/October 2018 for local volunteers to begin learning how to take part in archaeological surveys.
-Find out more in this blog post by Ross, our Community Heritage Adviser.
+- In September/October 2018, training workshops provided by Callander Heritage Society allowed local volunteers to begin learning how to take part in archaeological surveys.
+Find out more in this blog post by Ross, our Cultural Heritage Adviser.

 - In February 2019, Skyscape Survey undertook a drone-based photogrammetric survey of Dunmore, an Iron Age hillfort just outside Callander.
 Find out more about the survey in this blog post by Matt Ritchie from Forestry and Land Scotland.